George III: American War of Independence

-During the summer of 1779, a combined French-Spanish naval fleet threatened to invade England and transport 31,000 French troops across the English Channel.
+During the summer of 1779, a combined French–Spanish naval fleet threatened to invade England and transport 31,000 French troops across the English Channel.
 George III said that Britain was confronted by the "most serious crisis the nation ever knew".
-In August, sixty-six warships entered the English channel, but due to sickness, hunger, and adverse winds, the French-Spanish armada lost its nerve, and withdrew, ending the invasion threat.
+In August, 66 warships entered the English Channel, but sickness, hunger, and adverse winds forced the French–Spanish armada to withdraw, ending the invasion threat.

-In late 1779, George III advocated sending more British warships and troops, guarding the English Channel, across the Atlantic, to the West Indies.
+In late 1779, George III advocated sending more British warships and troops across the Atlantic to the West Indies.
 He boldly said: "We must risk something, otherwise we will only vegetate in this war.
 I own I wish either with spirit to get through it, or with a crash be ruined."
-In January 1780, 7,000 British troops, under General Sir John Vaughan, were transported to the West Indies.
+In January 1780, 7,000 British troops under General Sir John Vaughan were transported to the West Indies.
 Nonetheless, opposition to the costly war was increasing, and in June 1780 contributed to disturbances in London known as the Gordon riots.

 As late as the siege of Charleston in 1780, Loyalists could still believe in their eventual victory, as British troops inflicted defeats on the Continental forces at the Battle of Camden and the Battle of Guilford Court House.
-In late 1781, the news of Lord Cornwallis's surrender at the siege of Yorktown reached London; Lord North's parliamentary support ebbed away and he resigned the following year.
-The King drafted an abdication notice, which was never delivered.
-He finally accepted the defeat in North America and authorized peace negotiations.
-The Treaties of Paris, by which Britain recognized the independence of the American states and returned Florida to Spain, were signed in 1782 and 1783.
+In late 1781, the news of Lord Cornwallis's surrender at the siege of Yorktown reached London; North's parliamentary support ebbed away and he resigned the following year.
+George drafted an abdication notice, which was never delivered.
+He finally accepted the defeat in America and authorized peace negotiations.
+Britain formally recognized the independence of the United States in the Treaties of Paris signed in 1782 and 1783.
 In early 1783, George III privately conceded "America is lost!"
 He reflected that the Northern colonies had developed into Britain's "successful rivals" in commercial trade and fishing.
-Up to 70,000 Loyalists fled to Canada, the Caribbean, or England after their homes and businesses were looted and destroyed by hostile Americans.
+Up to 70,000 Loyalists fled to Canada (where they became known as the United Empire Loyalists), the Caribbean, or England after their homes and businesses were looted and destroyed by pro-revolutionary Americans.

-When John Adams was appointed American minister to London in 1785, George had become resigned to the new relationship between his country and the former colonies.
+John Adams was appointed American minister to London in 1785, by which time George had become resigned to the new relationship between his country and the former colonies.
 He told Adams, "I was the last to consent to the separation; but the separation having been made and having become inevitable, I have always said, as I say now, that I would be the first to meet the friendship of the United States as an independent power."